EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Model Architecture and Training Configuration

-\subsection{Model Architecture and Training Configuration}
+\section{Model Architecture and Training Configuration}

-As presented in Table 8, we detail the model architecture and our proposed two-stage training framework, which integrates a Dual-path MoE for incremental training to enhance domain-specific adaptation.
-Specifically, the routing experts within this MoE are configured with a dimensionality of 1408 ~\cite{Qwen-VL}, adhering to the Qwen model specifications, while employing a Top-2 selection strategy among four experts to balance specialization and efficiency; concurrently, the shared expert dimension is established at four times that of the routing experts to ensure sufficient capacity for acquiring comprehensive general ultrasound knowledge.
+As presented in Table \ref{table_7}, we detail the model architecture and our proposed two-stage training framework, which integrates a Dual-path MoE for incremental training to enhance domain-specific adaptation.
+Specifically, the routing experts within this MoE are configured with a dimensionality of 1408, adhering to the Qwen model specifications, while employing a Top-2 selection strategy among four experts to balance specialization and efficiency; concurrently, the shared expert dimension is established at four times that of the routing experts to ensure sufficient capacity for acquiring comprehensive general ultrasound knowledge.
 Additionally, the PatchMerger module facilitates the fusion and compression of visual representations by consolidating adjacent 2×2 tokens into a single token, thereby optimizing visual feature processing.
-During Stage I, the base model parameters are maintained in a frozen state to preserve pre-trained representations, with optimization strictly confined to the newly integrated Dual-path MoE components for acquiring domain-specific visual-textual patterns.
+As shown in Figure \ref{model_architecture_and_performance}, during Stage I, the base model parameters are maintained in a frozen state to preserve pre-trained representations, with optimization strictly confined to the newly integrated Dual-path MoE components for acquiring domain-specific visual-textual patterns.
 In the subsequent Stage II, Cooperative Instruction Fine-tuning is implemented via Low-Rank Adaptation (LoRA), selectively updating the visual encoder, vision-to-text projection layer, and large language model attention layers, while concurrently enabling full-parameter updates for the active experts within the Dual-path MoE to maintain their domain-specialized adaptation capabilities.
+All baseline models in both comparative and preliminary experiments follow the full-parameter fine-tuning paradigm of LLaVA, which ensures comparable parameter updates with EchoVLM across both training stages and enables a fair and rigorous experimental comparison.